tbenz9/Sia/doc/api/Renter.md

       // download before upload progress is 100.
       "uploadprogress": 100, // percent

+      // Timestamp that the file was created on the Sia network.
+Uses Unix
+      // Epoch time.
+      "created": 1514780089,

       // Block height at which the file ceases availability.
       "expiration": 60000
     }